Guinness Family Park & Dublin Bay Beach Tour

 Walled Garden & Clock Tower

-The route brings you through the walled garden and under the bell tower that was used to summon the workers.
+The route brings you through the walled garden and under the bell tower that was built in 1850 and used to summon the workers on the Guinness estate.
+It's a beautifully maintained garden with water features and bright colors.

-This next part is my favourite in the whole park, but it's quite to hard to find.
-As you walk along it, you could be in rural Ireland, not in one of our biggest parks.
-So peaceful.
-Just the calming trickle of water.
+This next part is my favourite in the whole park, but it's hard to find.
+I call it the hidden river.
+As you walk along it, you could be in rural Ireland, not in our capital city.
+You just hear the birds and the calming trickle of water.

 Bull Island

-Bull Island has since collected more titles than the Dublin Gaelic football team: National Bird Sanctuary, National Nature Reserve, Special Protection Area, Special Area of Conservation, and UNESCO Dublin Bay Biosphere Reserve.
+Bull Island was naturally created 200 years ago when a wall was built for the port.
+Then a 6km beach built up behind it and now Bull Island has collected more titles than the Dublin Gaelic football team: National Bird Sanctuary, National Nature Reserve, Special Protection Area, Special Area of Conservation, and UNESCO Dublin Bay Biosphere Reserve.

 Further along the Bull Wall, you'll find male and female bathing shelters where for some reason people like to go swimming in our freezing water.